 (A) Any one or any combination of the following circumstances may be considered valid cause for denial of initial foster home certification, denial of recertification, or revocation of a foster home certificate either upon the recommendation of a recommending agency or through unilateral action by the Ohio department of job and family services (ODJFS):

-(1) A foster caregiver or applicant fails or refuses to comply with any requirement of Chapter 5101:2-7 of the Administrative Code.
+(1) A foster caregiver or applicant fails or refuses to comply with any requirement of Chapter 5101:2-5 or 5101:2-7 of the Administrative Code.

 (2) A foster caregiver or applicant furnishes false or misleading statements or reports to the agency.

 (3) A foster caregiver or applicant falsifies, refuses or fails to submit any report required by Chapter 5101:2-7 of the Administrative Code.